 Hence, avocado is ideal for preventing overeating after fasting.
 Especially after fasting for days, this can come in incredibly handy.

-If you want to replenish your body with nutrients after fasting, this is a great base to start.
+This is a great base to start if you want to replenish your body with nutrients after fasting.
 Also, avocados supply rough amounts of nutrients by themselves (*):

 - B, C, E, and K vitamins